Marc Destrubé enjoys a diverse international

 de Musique (Québec), followed by a degree from

-with many ensembles in Canada and the U.S.,
+ensembles in Canada and the US, including New

 Music before 1750